-The Psychology Department is currently engaged in a project to assess students' general level of achievement as psychology graduate students.
-As part of this project, all degree students will be required to complete both an Exit Survey and a learning outcomes assessment measure near the end of their program.
+The Psychology Department engages in continued assessment of students' general level of achievement as psychology graduate students.
+As part of this project, data from graduate courses is collected from instructors every semester to identify whether the program is meeting its goals.
 Results from this assessment procedure are crucial in helping the Psychology Department identify strengths and weaknesses in the ways in which our students are taught.
 Results will also help the Department to identify ways to improve the curriculum.
-While the assessment measure will be administered at the end of each semester, dates and times for the administration sessions will be announced at the beginning of each semester in order to allow for appropriate planning.
-Although performance on the assessment measures will not count toward any course grades, students must participate in good faith in order to be cleared for graduation.